sveltejs/svelte-eslint-parser/.changeset/rotten-moons-glow.md

 "svelte-eslint-parser": patch
 ---

-fix: parsing errors for blocks and js comments
+fix: parsing errors (or wrong AST) for js comments in template